Predicting Sentence-Level Factuality of News and Bias of Media Outlets: Baseline Experiments

-First of all, we argue that factual spans contain a type of information that deals with facts presented with impartiality focused on objective facts, in contrast to non-factual information, which contains a type of information presented with a partiality that often strays from objective facts.
-Taking into account this premise, we describe both model's sentence-level media bias and factuality as follows:
+First of all, we argue that factual spans contain a type of information that deals with facts, hence it is impartially focused on objective facts.
+In contrast, non-factual information contains a type of information presented subjectively (with partiality) that often strays from objective facts.
+Taking into account this premise, we describe both model's sentence-level media bias and factuality, as follows:

-\textbf{Sentence-Level Media Bias Model}: In order to measure sentence-level bias, we implemented the state-of-the-art sentence-level media bias models \cite{fan-etal-2019-plain} on the FactNews dataset.
-Our model for media bias uses a binary class variable composed of biased spans (558 labels) versus no-biased spans (558 labels).
+\textbf{Sentence-Level Media Bias Model}: We implemented the state-of-the-art sentence-level media bias models \cite{fan-etal-2019-plain} on the FactNews dataset.
+Our model for media bias uses a binary class variable composed of biased spans (558 labels) versus unbiased spans (558 labels).

-\textbf{Sentence-Level Factuality Model}: We hypothesize that the factuality of news reporting may be predicted by analyzing the subjectivity and objectivity of text content, which is inspired by \citeauthor{baly-etal-2018-predicting}, (\citeyear{baly-etal-2018-predicting}).
-Accordingly, since the factual sentences are impartially presented and focused on the objective fact, in contrast to the biased ones that are partially presented and focused on the subjective interpretation, we built a model based on aspects of subjectivity and objectivity.
-Accordingly, given that both biased spans and quotes provide subjective content once both are evidence of subjective interpretation of facts, our model to predict sentence-level factuality is composed of a binary class variable from both biased spans and quotes (1949 labels) versus factual spans (1949 labels).
+\textbf{Sentence-Level Factuality Model}: We hypothesize that the factuality of news reporting may be predicted by analyzing the subjectivity and impartiality of text content, which is inspired by \citeauthor{baly-etal-2018-predicting}, (\citeyear{baly-etal-2018-predicting}).
+Since factual sentences are impartially focused on objective facts, in contrast to the biased ones that are partially presented and focused on subjective interpretations, we built a model to predict sentence-level factuality based on aspects of subjectivity and impartiality.
+Finally, once both biased spans and quotes present evidence of subjective interpretation of facts \cite{hu2023}, our sentence-level factuality model is composed of a binary class variable from biased spans and quotes (1,949 labels) versus factual spans (1,949 labels).